It’s no secret that I love all things Irish. So to celebrate St. Patrick’s Day, I’m giving away an Irish Blessing wallpaper & a free printable.

 The Irish have quite a way with words.

-It’s no secret that kissing the Blarney Stone (which I did – my fear of heights & the ick factor did not stop me) is supposed to grant you the gift of gab.
+Kissing the Blarney Stone (which I did – my fear of heights & the ick factor did not stop me) is supposed to grant you the gift of gab.
 While I can’t say I’ve become much more loquacious, the Irish are certainly known for their way with words.
 They gave us Oscar Wilde, James Joyce, Jonathon Swift, Bram Stoker, C.S.
 Lewis.
 The list goes on and on.
 Oh, and one of my favorite poets, W.B.
 Yeats.
 His The Second Coming is just chilling.

 Turning and turning in the widening gyre